braice/MuMuDVB/doc/README_CONF.txt

 If you don't have access to the PIDs via a website like http://www.kingofsat.net[King Of Sat], the easiest way is to use linuxtv's dvb-apps or w_scan.

-You don't know on wich frequency to tune and the channels you can receive.
+You don't know on which frequency to tune and the channels you can receive.
 In this case, you can use <<w_scan,w_scan>> or using <<scan_inital_tuning,scan>> from dvb-apps if you have an initial tuning config file.

 [[w_scan]]
 Using w_scan to get an initial tuning file